 (2) Assigned Mission Structure Strength (Manning Document).
 Units that are task-organized for an assigned mission will use an approved manning document for their structure strength since TFSMS does not capture personnel requirements for task organized units.
-In DRRS-MC, units will manually enter the personnel requirement from the manning document into DRRS-MC for the assigned mission by type personnel if they are different from the core mission.
+In DRRS-MC, units will either import or manually enter the personnel requirement from the manning document into DRRS-MC for the assigned mission by type personnel if they are different from the core mission.

 c.
 Assigned Strength.
-The Marine Corps Total Force System (MCTFS) is the authoritative source for units' personnel status and will be used to determine the assigned strength for the core mission as these personnel.
+The Marine Corps Total Force System (MCTFS) is the authoritative source for units' personnel status and is used to determine the assigned personnel strength for the core mission.
 The administration section/S-1 should provide the total numbers of personnel assigned to the unit for each category listed on the personnel page in DRRS-MC.
 Personnel attached from another unit to support the assigned mission are not listed in the assigned field; instead, enter these personnel under the attached field.
 Personnel information will be entered on the personnel page for each type personnel as follows:

 (1) Assigned.
 Reporting units will list their entire assigned personnel quantities staffed to the unit in the assigned field.
-Do not include individual mobilization augment (IMA) or medical billets augmented by the hospital staff.
-Reservists individually activated to support individual augment (IA) or joint individual augment (JIA) requirements are not counted as assigned to their parent unit.
+Do not include Individual Mobilization Augment (IMA) or medical billets augmented by the hospital staff.
+Reservists individually activated to support Individual Augment (IA) or Joint Individual Augment (JIA) requirements are not counted as assigned to their parent unit.
 Upon activation reserve units will report in accordance with the above instruction.